Evaluating the Reversal Curse in Model Editing: Experimental Setup

 \subsection{Baseline Models}

-Five popular model editing methods were selected as baselines including: \begin{itemize} \item[$\bullet$] \textbf{FT}~\cite{DBLP:journals/corr/abs-2012-00363}: this method simply performed gradient descent on the edits to update model parameters.
+Nine popular model editing methods were selected as baselines, including: \begin{itemize} \item[$\bullet$] \textbf{FT}~\citep{DBLP:journals/corr/abs-2012-00363}: this method simply performed gradient descent on the edits to update model parameters.
 It fine-tuned one layer in the model with a norm constraint on weight changes to prevent forgetfulness.
-Since the original authors did not publish their code, we followed \citet{DBLP:conf/nips/MengBAB22} re-implementation in their study. \item[$\bullet$] \textbf{KN}~\cite{DBLP:conf/acl/DaiDHSCW22}\footnote{https://github.com/EleutherAI/knowledge-neurons.}: it first selected neurons that were associated with knowledge expression via gradient-based attributions, and then modified MLP layer at the rows corresponding to those neurons by adding scaled embedding vectors. \item[$\bullet$] \textbf{MEND}~\cite{DBLP:conf/iclr/MitchellLBFM22}\footnote{https://github.com/eric-mitchell/mend}: it learned a hypernetwork to produce weight updates by decomposing the fine-tuning gradients into rank-1 form. \item[$\bullet$] \textbf{ROME}~\cite{DBLP:conf/nips/MengBAB22}\footnote{https://github.com/kmeng01/rome}: it first localized the factual knowledge at a specific layer in the transformer MLP modules, and then updated the knowledge by directly writing new key-value pairs in the MLP module. \item[$\bullet$] \textbf{MEMIT}~\cite{DBLP:conf/iclr/MengSABB23}\footnote{https://github.com/kmeng01/memit}: it extended ROME to edit a large set of facts and updated a sequence of MLP layers to update knowledge. \end{itemize}
+Since the original authors did not publish their code, we followed the \citet{DBLP:conf/nips/MengBAB22} re-implementation provided in their study. \item[$\bullet$] \textbf{MEND}~\citep{DBLP:conf/iclr/MitchellLBFM22}\footnote{https://github.com/eric-mitchell/mend}: it learned a hypernetwork to produce weight updates by decomposing the fine-tuning gradients into rank-1 form. \item[$\bullet$] \textbf{MEMIT}~\citep{DBLP:conf/iclr/MengSABB23}\footnote{https://github.com/kmeng01/memit}: it extended ROME to edit a large set of facts and updated a sequence of MLP layers to update knowledge. \item[$\bullet$] \textbf{ROME}~\citep{DBLP:conf/nips/MengBAB22}\footnote{https://github.com/kmeng01/rome}: it first localized the factual knowledge at a specific layer in the transformer MLP modules, and then updated the knowledge by directly writing new key-value pairs in the MLP module. \item[$\bullet$] \textbf{RECT}~\citep{DBLP:conf/emnlp/GuXMLLCP24}\footnote{https://github.com/JasonForJoy/Model-Editing-Hurt}: it is designed to reduce the unintended side effects of model editing on the general capabilities of large language models (LLMs).
+While editing can enhance factual accuracy, it often harms performance on tasks such as reasoning and question answering.
+RECT tackles this problem by regularizing weight updates during the editing process, thereby limiting excessive changes that may cause overfitting.
+As a result, RECT achieves strong editing performance while preserving the model’s overall abilities. \item[$\bullet$] \textbf{AlphaEdit}~\citep{fang2024alphaedit}\footnote{https://github.com/ jianghoucheng/AlphaEdit}: It mitigates catastrophic forgetting during model editing by preserving previously learned knowledge, and extends this capability to a lifelong editing setting through a null-space projection strategy.
+This approach ensures that new edits do not interfere with prior information by projecting updates into directions that minimally affect existing representations, thereby maintaining model stability across a long sequence of edits. \item[$\bullet$] \textbf{GRACE}~\citep{DBLP:conf/nips/HartvigsenSPKG23}\footnote{https://github.com/thartvigsen/grace}: it introduces a lifelong model editing framework that leverages a local codebook in the latent space to support thousands of sequential edits without compromising overall model performance.
+It enables precise modifications while maintaining generalization, and achieves strong results on T5, BERT, and GPT in terms of edit retention and generalization. \item[$\bullet$] \textbf{WISE}~\citep{DBLP:conf/nips/0104L0XY0X0C24}\footnote{https://github.com/zjunlp/EasyEdit}: it integrates a parameterized memory module to enable efficient merging of new and existing knowledge within the model.
+This mechanism allows the model to retain prior information while seamlessly incorporating updated facts, reducing the risk of interference and improving the stability of edits over time. \item[$\bullet$] \textbf{IKE}~\citep{DBLP:conf/emnlp/ZhengLDFWXC23}\footnote{https:// github.com/PKUnlp-icler/IKE}: it achieves parameter-free model editing through in-context learning, allowing the model to incorporate knowledge updates during inference without making any changes to its underlying parameters. \end{itemize}